kambojankit/kambojankit.github.io/_tut-java/05-classes-and-objects.md

   ![Object & References](/images/tutorials/tut-java/object-reference.png)

-All of the java objects are stored in program memory's '_Heap_'.
+All of the java objects are stored in program memory's _Heap_.
 Its also referred to as free storage, represents a large pool of unused memory available to our application.
 The heap space is quite large, but there is always a limit to its size.
 If the program keeps creating objects & leaving them on the heap, it will eventually run out of memory.